zhangzhhz/react_navigation_5_doc_examples/README.md

-Examples in React Navigation doc.
+Examples in React Navigation v5 doc.

 Run in Expo snacks.

+Have to run with Expo v35 as of now.